And on this fine summer day the only thing that’s missing is company.

 A break for my mind

 I was very busy during the last year of college.
 Most of the day was spent in classes, and at night I would stay up till late hours to study and finish required projects and papers.
 I rarely had time to relax.
 And even during my free weekends I’d probably go out somewhere with family or friends, and that somewhere is probably a crowded place because I live in the city.
 I was so used to the fast noisy busy city life, which made my staying at home kind of a trauma to me.
 At first I didn’t know what to do with my time.
 I have no schedules and no deadlines to meet; I have no structured days.
 It made me think about our lives and how we live it.
 This was a break for my mind.
 It allowed me to see that there’s more to life than being busy 24/7.
 It taught me that we need to relax and have fun.
 It was good to take some time off the stressful days.
 I had more time to do what I like, and even learn new things.
-I started catching up on the books I had on my to-read list, enhanced my poetry-writing ability, learned baking and improved my cooking, started learning Italian, and of course started this blog.
+I started catching up on the books I had on my to-read list, enhanced my poetry-writing skills, learned baking and improved my cooking, started learning Italian, and of course started this blog.

 Another thing I was able to do is reflecting on my life.
 Given lots of free time, I had a chance to do a lot of thinking about how my life has been so far, the wrong decisions I made, the mistakes I learned from, what I really want to do with my life, and what should be my next step.
 It was a spiritually rewarding year.